The Flashback Series by Terri L. Powers

 “Tristano, huh, pretty good soccer player?

-“Got the winning goal; he was voted team captain second year in a row.”
+“Got the game winning goal in their last match; he was voted team captain second year in a row.”

 “Thank you, Evan, I’ll remember that.”

 As they pull up in front of the Gravosso office building, Eddie asks Evan “Is there a proposal on the table to help Gravosso with his project that won’t make it look like I caved into greed?”

 “There is a way to get around it if we piggyback the proposal onto the Republican economic bill that is going through the House right now.
 Make it look like it would be good for sustainability, a way to build for the future.”

 “Well, if that don’t whitewash the chickens.
 I like it, let’s go with that.
 Make sure I’m meeting with the Representative supporting the bill before the week is up.”